Bip Pares

-Ethel "Bip" Pares (27 February 1904 – January 1977) was an Art Deco illustrator, who designed at least 600 book covers, created iconic posters for London Transport and wrote and illustrated an account of her honeymoon in the Himalayas.
+Ethel "Bip" Pares (27 February 1904 – 4 February 1977) was an Art Deco illustrator and cartographer, who designed at least 600 book covers, created iconic posters for London Transport and wrote and illustrated an account of her honeymoon in the Himalayas.
 Her covers for British books were often retained for American publications, which was unusual practice at the time.

 Early life and education

 Ethel Pares was born on 27 February 1904 in Clewer, near Windsor, Berkshire, the second of six children.
 Her parents were Caroline "Eve" Evelyn née Whistler (1874–1959) and Basil Pares (1869–1943) who had married in 1902 in Norfolk.
 Her father was a surgeon-major of the Royal Horse Guards by 1906 and was mentioned twice in despatches in the First World War.
 Her siblings were George Pares (later a Commander in the Royal Navy), Evelyn, Stephen, Basil and Constance (known as Kon) who also became an artist.
 One of her paternal uncles was historian Bernard Pares, known for his work on Russia and a first cousin was plantswoman and photographer Susan Jellicoe.

 Named after a paternal aunt, Ethel was widely known as "Bip", her family's pet name for her (inspired by her inability to pronounce a horse's name when a small child).
 Bip became the name she used professionally, even on official documents.

 Pares studied at the Slade School of Art in the early 1920s.